 And even then it wasn't over.

-Sapper had already put the numbers together in the correct order, with most of the possible outcomes noted in the mental margin.
+If the victim had not already died from the sheer trauma of it all, he would be left as he lay, in a kind of agony that none of us currently alive can even begin to imagine.
+Eventually, of course, he must die.
+If only from the loss of blood.
+But in some cases the merciful release of death could be a long time coming.
+Amadi had already put the numbers together in the correct order, with most of the possible outcomes noted in the mental margin.
 I was sure of that.
 He was an experienced soldier with more than his fair share of combat experience under his belt.
 He also knew what mercenary warfare was all about.
 And he certainly knew what the Kangatzi were all about.
 But I wondered if he knew the way things really were.
 In fact I doubted that.
-Did he know that our Askaris – down at core level - were actually following him, not me!
-That epiphany struck me the moment he fell.
+The Ascari mind works at a different level to ours; utilises different criteria.
+That was the epiphany that struck me the moment he fell.

 And I was damned if I did, and damned if I didn't.

-Leveque yelled, "Save it, Amadi!”
+I yelled, "Save it, for fuck's sake!"

-He had already apologized for dying; from an accident that possessed no personal malice.
-Now, on the extreme edge of oblivion, he was sharing a joke with his men.
-But it was a joke that should have been mine; the men should have been mine.
-Not his.
+And that was the thing about Rashid Amadi.
+He had already apologised for dying; from an accident that possessed no personal malice whatsoever.
+Well, no human malice.
+Now, on the extreme edge of oblivion, he was thinking about his comrades.
+And he was thinking about me.

-Sapper opened his eyes and seemed to relax as the spasm passed.
+Amadi opened his eyes and seemed to relax as the spasm passed.
 He stared at me.
 His eyes took on a new expression and he seemed momentarily free of pain.

 So he didn’t know.
 He would not be going down that road if he did.